-Note to Students, Parents, and Teachers
+Note to Students, Parents and Teachers:

-This Educational Insight is Hinduism Today magazine's response to the controversy in California over the way Hinduism is taught in public-school history books.
+This Educational Insight is Hinduism Today magazine’s response to the controversy in California over the way Hinduism is taught in public-school history books.
 It is a 16-page lesson on Hindu history, beliefs and practices for sixth graders written from the Hindu point of view.
-It is historically sound and acceptable in content and tone to the various denominations of Hindu community.
+It is historically sound and acceptable in content and tone to the various denominations of the Hindu community.

 In most states teachers are allowed to supplement the textbooks with additional material.
 This lesson may be offered as a more accurate basis for the classroom study of the origins and development of Hinduism in ancient India.

 Hinduism Today’s Teaching Standards: At the beginning of each of these chapters sections, we present our outline for Hinduism in 6th grade history books.
 It is intended to replace existing lists of required topics, such as those found in the California Standards.

 1. Explain the similarities between Indus-Sarasvati civilization and later Hindu culture.